 I have been part of the SILK team since 2007.
-I am the Project Manager for the Bulk Buying and Timebanking projects, working with our associate Jo Pullen (activmob).
+I am the Project Manager for the Bulk Buying and Timebanking projects.
 I have worked within KCC for some years now and have been with the Policy Team for the last 10 years.

 I had a fundamental role in the Fathers Project and the Just Coping Families project, and I am currently exploring how to roll out our SILK Skills training, tools and ways of working to a wider audience.

 I've been part of the SILK team since 2009 and have been involved in all SILK projects since then.
 I have been on maternity leave for the past year and recently returned in Feb 2014.
 While I've been away it's been great to see how the Dementia Co-production project has made real changes.
 I'm looking forward to getting involved in the Dementia Friendly Communities programme.